steam3d/coub-dl/README.md

 # coub-dl
-Command-line program to download videos from coub.com
+Module for python to download videos from coub.com

 	from coub_dl import Coub